Skip to main content

 Description

-Enable AuditEvent logging for key vault instances to ensure interactions with key vaults are logged and available.
+Enable AuditEvent logging for Key Vault instances to ensure interactions with Key Vault are logged and available.

 Rationale

-Monitoring how and when key vaults are accessed, and by whom, enables an audit trail of interactions with confidential information, keys, and certificates managed by Azure Key Vault.
-Enabling logging for Key Vault saves information in a user provided destination of either an Azure storage account or Log Analytics workspace.
+Monitoring how and when Key Vaults are accessed, and by whom, enables an audit trail of interactions with confidential information, keys, and certificates managed by Azure Key Vault.
+Enabling logging for Key Vault saves information in a user-provided destination of either an Azure Storage account or a Log Analytics workspace.
 The same destination can be used for collecting logs for multiple Key Vaults.

 Audit